arnaud-jamin/Cog/README.md

 Displays the state of Input Action.

 ![Actions](https://github.com/arnaud-jamin/Cog/assets/13844285/6323e78b-2ee4-43e2-bec6-19aa15716d2c)
-- Can be used to inject inputs to help debugging.
+- Can be used to inject inputs to help debugging, as loosing window focus when breaking in the code doesn't affect the state of injected inputs unlike real inputs.
 - The display input action are read from a Input Mapping Context defined in a Data Asset.

 ### Attributes